 ANY PLAYERS THAT PLAY IN LEISURE LEAGUES NATIONWIDE PARTICIPATE AT THEIR OWN RISK AND IT IS THE RESPONSIBILITY OF EACH PLAYER TO ARRANGE EITHER THEIR OWN INSURANCE COVER OR A TEAM’S INSURANCE COVER THAT WILL COVER THEM FOR INJURY.
 LEISURE LEAGUES HOLD PUBLIC LIABILITY INSURANCE ONLY AND CONCLUDE, TAKE NO RESPONSIBILITY FOR ANY INJURY SUSTAINED WHILST PLAYING IN THEIR LEAGUES.

 What Does Your Joining Fee Cover?

-The joining fee is £25 and is a discipline bond and is a one off fee, covering the cost of administering discipline in the leagues.
+The joining fee is a discipline bond and is a one off fee, covering the cost of administering discipline in the leagues.

 What Does Your Match Fee Cover?

 Tha match fee goes towards the pitch hiring enabling you to participate in the sport itself.
 When you pay this fee you agree that the majority or full amount of your fee is directly paid, via the organiser acting as the collection officer, for the following: